lgsvl/simulator/Docs/python-api.md

 sim.run()
 ```

-`follow_closest_lane` will make NPC vehicle to follow whatever lane is the closest.
+`follow_closest_lane` will make the NPC vehicle follow whatever lane is the closest.
-Upon reaching intersection it will randomly decide to drive straight or turn.
+Upon reaching intersections it will randomly decide to either drive straight or turn.

 ## Pedestrians

-You cna create `Pedestrian` agents that will allow you to create pedestrians on sidewalk
+You can create `Pedestrian` agents that will allow you to create pedestrians on sidewalks
 and make them walk.

-Pedestrians have following additional functionality:
+Pedestrians have the following additional functionality:

- * `walk_randomly` - method to make pedestrian walk randomly on sidewalk
+ * `walk_randomly` - method to make pedestrian walk randomly on the sidewalk
  * `follow` - method to make pedestrian follow specific waypoints
  * `on_waypoint_reached` - method to set callback function which is called for every
-    waypoint pedestrian reaches
+    waypoint reached

-You can control movement of pedestrian either by manually specifying state, or
+You can control the movement of pedestrians either by manually specifying state, or
-instructing it to follow waypoints or walk randomly.
+instructing them to follow waypoints or walk randomly.

-To make pedestrian follow waypoints prepare list of `WalkWaypoint` objects and call
+To make pedestrians follow waypoints prepare a list of `WalkWaypoint` objects and call
-`follow` method for pedestrian:
+the `follow` method for pedestrians:

 ```python
 npc = sim.add_agent("Bob", lgsvl.AgentType.PEDESTRIAN)